-You can also file a complaint to the Ministry of Government and Consumer Services.
+You can also file a complaint to the Ministry of Consumer Services.
 In similar circumstances, the Ministry has taken the position that this is an illegal collection activity and gets the Collection Agency to stop.
-For more information and to file a complaint:
+For more information and a complaint form: www.sse.gov.on.ca/mcs/en